Chaim Goldberg: Emotivism-based Contemporary Expression

 Art with an Emotivism-based focus or perspective has appeared in the works of such artists as Willem de Kooning, Francis Bacon, Lucian Freud, Maryan Maryan (a Holocaust survivor), and numerous others who had their own pains to express as well.
 Even Pablo Picasso, in some of his work, could be considered to have contributed to this wave.
-In Francis Bacon’s work and a few others, the artists expressed their pains, while their works were mislabeled as Neo-Expressive, a polite or ‘PC’ correct way of saying “a gay artist.”
-If one takes the time to comprehend the narrative in these paintings accurately and leaves much to the viewer’s subjective interpretation, the emotive content becomes empowered.
+In Francis Bacon's work and a few others, the artists expressed their pains, while their works were mislabeled as Neo-Expressive, a polite or ‘PC’ correct way of saying “a gay artist.”
+If one takes the time to comprehend the narrative in these paintings accurately and leaves much to the viewer's subjective interpretation, the emotive content becomes empowered.
 However, the paintings may not contain clearly defined statements that would label them as works of an Emotivist type.

-Using this new modern way of expression, he was able to channel his pains stemming from the unspeakable acts of extermination beyond his earlier preoccupation with making an everlasting art memorial to his village characters.
+Using this new modern way of expression, he was able to channel his pains stemming from the acts of extermination beyond his earlier preoccupation with making an art memorial to his village characters.
 Now, he channeled numerous references that took shape as descending monsters, nightmares, and dreams of loss, feeling as if a descending monster bird ripped his head out of his body and flew off with it.
 In some of his other works, a violin is stolen while the artist sleeps under a tree.

 His oil paintings and pastels surge beyond the original drawings, and in 1975, he began painting a series of oil paintings expressing the different masks humans assume, or "wear" throughout various interactions, and at various times and wear to conceal their true intentions and feeling, deceptively clinging to a game of gaining their agenda.
 We see numerous acrylic and oil paintings on wood panels whose narrative is intertwined and a puzzle to uncover.
 Goldberg's masks and street violence paintings reveal a mind that Could leap from his mission to respond to modernity and its various convoluted aspects.

 In 1973 he created a series of mask pen-and-inks depicting a monster regime, (Communism) that wore deceptive masks.
 Clearly, there is a modern narrative in his creations that demands further study and analysis by art historians.

 Other works in this group are Crazy Drivers and The Modern City.